jaycollett/FaceSorter/README.md

   ```
 - Then all log files will appear in `/home/jay/SourceCode/FaceSorter/logs` on your host system.

 **Note:** If you change `log_dir` in your config, make sure the directory exists and is writable by Docker, or the script will attempt to create it for you.
+The application now uses a single log file approach to avoid duplicate logging issues.

 ## Key Features